DEA Bans “Bath Salts” For One Year

 As medical evidence has shown and media reports have documented, the mind-altering substances in “bath salts” can lead to hospitalization, criminal activity and even death.
 While some individuals who are drawn to use this form of designer drug may be experimenting for the first time, long-lasting damage is possible due to repeated usage.
 The accessibility of “bath salts” may also seem appealing to the addict whose drug abuse involves multiple substances and who suffers from chronic relapse.

-When an effective response to the addictive nature of “bath salts” is needed, Burning Tree can help.
+When an effective response to the addictive nature of “bath salts” is needed, Burning Tree Long Term Rehab can help.
 Burning Tree provides long-term drug rehabilitation in two residential settings with facilities outside of Dallas and Austin, Texas.
-Individuals from all 50 states receive treatment from experienced addiction specialists who are available to answer questions about the programs at Burning Tree.
+Individuals from all 50 states receive treatment from experienced addiction specialists who are available to answer questions about the long term rehab programs at Burning Tree.
 Contact an admissions representative today at 866-287-2877 or visit www.burningtree.com.